 Ashwagandha (Withania somnifera)

-The herbal world’s favorite “swiss army knife” Ashwagandha is well regarded for its plethora of uses.
+The herbal world’s favorite “Swiss Army knife,” ashwagandha is well regarded for its many uses.
 A classic adaptogen first described by ancient Ayurvedic doctors, ashwagandha is best known for its ability to support the body during times of stress.
-Chronic stress can raise cortisol and blunt testosterone production ashwagandha may help buffer this effect.
-Some research also suggests support for energy, mood, testosterone levels and libido when taken consistently.6
+Chronic stress can raise cortisol and blunt testosterone production; ashwagandha may help buffer this effect.
+Some research suggests support for energy, mood, testosterone levels, and libido when taken consistently.[6]

 Tribulus (Tribulus terrestris)

-Used in both Unani and Ayurvedic medicine, Tribulus is a small-leaved plant traditionally associated with stamina and sexual drive.
-While more research is needed, some studies show it may support hormone signaling and improve sexual desire in men with low libido by means of supporting healthy nitric oxide function, as opposed to simply “boosting testosterone” which is a difficult claim to support.7
+Used in both Unani and Ayurvedic medicine, tribulus is traditionally associated with stamina and sexual drive.
+While more research is needed, some studies show it may support hormone signaling and improve sexual desire in men with low libido—likely via healthy nitric oxide function, rather than directly “boosting testosterone.”[7]

 Maca Root (Lepidium meyenii)

 Hailing from the high Andes, maca is a nutrient-dense root used for energy, mood, and fertility.
 Studies suggest maca may support sexual desire and overall vitality, particularly in men experiencing low energy or stress-related dysfunction.
-Maca is perhaps considered one of the most true aphrodisiacs.8
+It is considered one of the more evidence-backed aphrodisiacs.[8]

 Chinese Ginseng (Panax ginseng)

-Ginseng has been used in Traditional Chinese Medicine for thousands of years to support endurance, blood flow, and vitality.
-Modern studies suggest it may enhance erectile function and improve fatigue likely through effects on circulation, stress resilience, and nitric oxide production.9
+Used in Traditional Chinese Medicine for thousands of years to support endurance, blood flow, and vitality.
+Modern studies suggest it may enhance erectile function and improve fatigue, likely through effects on circulation, stress resilience, and nitric oxide production.[9]

 Saw Palmetto (Serenoa repens)

-Often used to support prostate health, saw palmetto may also influence hormone metabolism by inhibiting the enzyme that converts testosterone to DiHydroTestosterone or DHT, which plays a role in prostate size as well as is implicated in genetic male pattern hair loss.
-While it’s not primarily a libido herb, it may offer support in men concerned with prostate comfort or urinary flow especially in midlife and beyond.10
+Often used to support prostate health, saw palmetto may influence hormone metabolism by inhibiting the enzyme that converts testosterone to dihydrotestosterone (DHT), which plays a role in prostate size and is implicated in genetic male pattern hair loss.
+While it’s not primarily a libido herb, it may offer support for prostate comfort or urinary flow in midlife and beyond.[10]

 L-Arginine and L-Citrulline

 These amino acids are building blocks for nitric oxide (NO), the key molecule responsible for relaxing blood vessels and enhancing blood flow.
-Supplementing with L-arginine or its precursor, L-citrulline, may support vascular health and help maintain stamina and energy during vigorous exercise, especially when paired with other antioxidant supports.11
+Supplementing with L-arginine or its precursor, L-citrulline, may support vascular health and help maintain stamina and energy during vigorous exercise, especially when paired with antioxidant supports.[11]

 Zinc